cleberzavadniak/lazywf/README.md

 class Lazy(TheLaziestWebFrameworkEVER):
     pass

 Lazy().run()
 ```

+(You can skip this step and simply call `python3 -m lazywf`
+inside your project root directory.)

+### models.yaml

-2- Then, create a `models.yaml` like this:
+Then, create a `models.yaml` in your project directory, like this:

 ```yaml
 products:  # Your model name